The Most Accurate and Reliable Pool Test Kits for Homeowners (Including Saltwater Pools!)

 Pros

-• FAS-DPD chlorine testing
+• FAS-DPD testing for chlorine

 • Convenient carrying case for all reagents and testing tubes